Great tit: Voice

 The great tit is, like other tits, a vocal bird, and has up to 40 types of calls and songs.
 The calls are generally the same between the sexes, but the male is much more vocal and the female rarely calls.
 Soft single notes such as "pit", "spick", or "chit" are used as contact calls.
 A loud "tink" is used by adult males as an alarm or in territorial disputes.
 One of the most familiar is a "teacher, teacher", often likened to a squeaky wheelbarrow wheel, which is used in proclaiming ownership of a territory.
 In former times, English folk considered the "saw-sharpening" call to be a foretelling of rain.
-There is little geographic variation in calls, but tits from the two south Asian groups recently split from the great tit do not recognise or react to the calls of the temperate great tits.
+Tit calls from different geographic regions show some variation, and tits from the two south Asian groups recently split from the great tit do not recognise or react to the calls of the temperate great tits.

 One explanation for the great tit's wide repertoire is the Beau Geste hypothesis.
 The eponymous hero of the novel propped dead soldiers against the battlements to give the impression that his fort was better defended than was really the case.
 Similarly, the multiplicity of calls gives the impression that the tit's territory is more densely occupied than it actually is.
 Whether the theory is correct or not, those birds with large vocabularies are socially dominant and breed more successfully.